One Night Stand (2008): Event

-An "I Quit" match between Melina and The Glamazon Beth Phoenix was aired fourth.
+An "I Quit" match between Melina and Beth Phoenix was aired fourth.
 Both women used a variety of submission moves throughout the course of the match, which Phoenix won by making Melina say "I quit".
 The first submission used was guillotine hold from Melina to Phoenix.
 Phoenix, of course, got out of it after a struggle.
 The match then saw Melina use a submission move that she used on Jillian Hall the week prior to the "I Quit" match.
 Phoenix, again, got out of the move by moving towards the edge of the ring so that her and Melina could fall off therefore breaking the submission move on The Glamazon.
 Another submission move we saw used was an armbreaker from Melina that she had cinched in for a few minutes on Phoenix before Phoenix was able to get her into a triangle hold and hoist Melina up before issuing a powerbomb to, once again, break Melina's submission move.
 It was the most defense to the Glamazon's offence that we'd seen since Phoenix had been in WWE.
 The next submission move was applied to Melina from Phoenix, a modified version of her Glam Slam with Melina's legs bent as Phoenix held her arms and leaned back as she pulled on them.
 Melina shook her head as if to say "no, I am not quitting", but after The Glamazon reapplied the submission move, this time with Melina's hands under her chin as Phoenix pulled backwards, Melina had no choice but to mutter the words "I Quit" therefore allowing Beth Phoenix to capture the win of the first ever women's "I Quit" match in WWE history.

 The first main event match of the event was a Stretcher match contested between Shawn Michaels and Batista.
 The match ended with Batista rolling Michaels across the finish line on the stretcher.

 The following match was a Last Man Standing match for the WWE Championship between Triple H and Randy Orton, in which the objective is to ensure the opponent cannot answer a ten count.
 Orton took control of the match by using the steel ring steps and then tried to execute the RKO on Triple H; Triple H countered by pushing him over the top rope.
 Orton legitimately broke his collarbone landing on the outside, and after being hit by Triple H with a sledgehammer, could not answer the ten count, allowing Triple H to retain the WWE Championship.